 (501) 318-1600 | HotSpringsBathhouseDinnerTheatre.com

-One of Hot Springs' best attractions and is within walking distance of all the major downtown hotels.
-We offer quality, family-friendly entertainment year-round!
-The theater features live theatrical productions and a distinct variety of acts ranging from magicians to tribute acts.
+One of Hot Springs’ best attractions and is within walking distance of all the major downtown hotels.
+We offer quality, family-friendly, live entertainment year-round!
+The theatre features live music shows, magic shows, comedy shows and theatrical productions.
 Tickets include an awesome buffet dinner and the show.
-Buffet starts at 6 p.m.
-Doors open at 5:30 p.m.
+Seating begins at 5:30 p.m. and buffet begins at 6 p.m.

 The Maxwell Blade Theatre of Magic